Kisad Gaba

-Kisad Gaba (Ge'ez: ክሳድ ጋባ) is a town in the Tigray Region of Ethiopia located at 272 km northwest of Mekelle along the highway which runs from Shire to Dansha, Western zone Tigray.
-The town is also the administrative center of the Asgede woreda (district) with population of 91,222 (as of 2020).
+Kisad Gaba (Ge'ez: ክሳድ ጋባ) is a town in the Tigray Region of Ethiopia located at 272 km northwest of Mekelle, along the highway which runs from Shire to Dansha, Western Zone, Tigray.
+The town is also the administrative center of the Asgede woreda (district) with a population of 91,222 (as of 2020).

 Economy

 The town's economy is agriculturally focused.